Wall-crossing of universal Brill-Noether classes: Compactified Jacobians and Universal Brill--Noether Classes

 We now give an explicit description of the degenerate locus in $V_{g,n}^d$, based on \cite[Section~5]{kp3}.
 By Proposition~\ref{stabilityspace}, we have that $V_{g,n}^d\subset T_{g,n}^d$, where the latter is the stability space of vine curves (one for each topological type), with coordinates $x_{i,t,S}$ for each vine curve triple $(i,t,S)$ (see Definition~\ref{vinecurvenotation}).

 For each vine curve triple $(i,t,S)$ and integer $k$, define the (translate of the coordinate) hyperplane

-One main result of \cite[Section~5]{kp3} is that the degenerate locus in the universal stability space is the pull-back of translates of coordinate hyperplanes in the stability space of vine curves.
+One main result of \cite[Section~5]{kp3} is that the degenerate locus in the universal stability space is the union of the pullback from the stability space of vine curves of all coordinate hyperplanes and their integer translates.
 More precisely: \begin{proposition} (\cite[Lemma~5.8]{kp3}) The degenerate locus in $V_{g,n}^d$ is a union of hyperplanes.
-Each hyperplane is the inverse image via the affine linear embedding $\tau_d\colon V_{g,n}^d \subset T_{g,n}^d$ of a hyperplane of the form $H(i, t, S;k)$. \end{proposition} This description hides the difficulty that the embedding $\tau_d$ has, in general, a very high codimension.
+Each hyperplane is the inverse image via the affine linear embedding $\tau_d\colon V_{g,n}^d \subset T_{g,n}^d$ of a hyperplane of the form $H(i, t, S;k)$. \end{proposition}

 A more explicit description of the degenerate locus can be obtained via the isomorphism $V_{g,n}^d \cong C_{g,n}^d \times D_{g,n}^d$.
 When expressing the hyperplanes of \eqref{transcoord} in terms of the coordinates $x_{i,1,S}$ and the coordinates $x_j:=x_{0,2,\{j\}}$, by \cite[Theorem~2]{kp3} we have\footnote{Note that the formula in loc.cit is translated by the coordinates of a ``degree-$d$ canonical stability condition'' -- a choice of an origin in $V_{g,n}^d$ that we do not discuss here.}